Private rented housing

 There are 2.4 million households in fuel poverty across the country, over 10 per cent of properties.
 The highest number is now in the owner-occupied sector with 51 per cent, with only 47 per cent of households in fuel poverty are in receipt of means tested benefits. private rented sector also tend to be deeper in fuel poverty, with an average fuel poverty gap of £334, compared to £175 for those in local authority housing.

 It is also known that 52% of households living in F and G properties are classified as fuel poor, with an average fuel poverty gap of nearly £1000.
-As there is a disproportionate share of the UK's least energy-efficient properties and fuel-poor households in the PRS by prioritising the enforcement of
+As there is a disproportionate share of the UK's least energy-efficient properties and fuel-poor households in the private rented sector by prioritising the enforcement of

-the PRS regulations to those in the deepest levels of fuel poverty we could really make a difference in the sector.
+the private rented sector regulations to those in the deepest levels of fuel poverty we could really make a difference in the sector.

 (Reference BEIS committee on fuel poverty annual report June 2020). https://www.gov.uk/government/statistics/sub-regional-fuel-poverty-data-2020